-NAME POSITION William P. Foley, II Chairman of the Board Chairman of the Corporate Governance and Nominating Committee Chinh E. Chu Member of the Corporate Governance and Nominating Committee Thomas M. Hagerty Member of the Compensation and Corporate Governance and Nominating Committees since November 2019.
-Mr. Foley is a founder of Fidelity National Financial, Inc., and has served as Chairman of the board of directors of FNF since 1984.
+William P. Foley, II has served as our Executive Chairman since February 2021 and as our Chairman since the Take-Private Transaction in February 2019.
+Mr. Foley has served as the Chairman of Cannae Holdings, Inc. since July 2017, and is the Managing Member and a Senior Managing Director of Trasimene Capital Management, LLC, a private company that provides certain management services to Cannae, since November 2019.
+Mr. Foley is a founder of FNF and has served as Chairman of the board of directors of FNF since 1984.
 He served as Chief Executive Officer of FNF until May 2007 and as President of FNF until December 1994.
-Mr. Foley has also served as Chairman of the Board of Black Knight, Inc. and its predecessors since January 2014.
-Mr.Foley formerly served as a director of special purpose acquisition companies FTAC, Austerlitz Acquisition Corporation I, Austerlitz Acquisition Corporation II and Trebia Acquisition Corp.
-In addition, Mr. Foley formerly served as a director of FTAC II until its merger with Paysafe Limited, as Co-Chairman of FGL Holdings, as a director of Ceridian HCM Holding, Inc. and as Vice Chairman of FIS.
+Mr. Foley also serves as Chairman of Alight, Inc. and as a director of System 1, Inc. Mr. Foley formerly served as Chairman of Black Knight, Inc., Chairman of Paysafe, Co-Chairman of FGL Holdings, as Vice Chairman of FIS and as a director of Ceridian HCM Holding, Inc., and special purpose acquisition companies Trasimene Acquisition Corp., Trasimene Acquisition Corp.
+II, Austerlitz Acquisition Corporation I, Austerlitz Acquisition Corporation II and Trebia Acquisition Corp.
 After receiving his B.S. degree in engineering from the United States Military Academy at West Point, Mr. Foley served in the U.S. Air Force, where he attained the rank of captain.
-Mr. Foley received his Master of Business Administration from Seattle University and his Juris Doctor from the University of Washington.